smnorris/bcbasins/README.md

 ## Usage

-First, prepare an input point layer with a unique id (default is `station`).
+Prepare an input point layer with a unique id (default is `station`) and with points in a projected coordinate system (lat/lon are not supported).
 Take care to ensure that the points are closest to the stream with which you want them to be associated - the script simply generates the watershed upstream of the closest stream.
 Note also that the script does not consider streams with no value for `local_watershed_code`.

 To activate the virtual environment for scripts 1 and 3, double click on `bcbasins.bat`